-The Hydraulic Leveling System Control Panel is located on the front of the galley next to the entrance step.
+The Hydraulic Leveling System Control Panel is located on the dash.

 See the Leveling System Operation Guide provided in your InfoCase for complete operating instructions.
 It also contains additional precautions, technical information, and instructions for manual operation if a system failure occurs.
 NOTE: When parking at an uneven site, always park the front of the vehicle to the downhill side.
 This allows you to level by raising the front end rather than the rear.
 Since only the rear wheels are locked while in PARK, raising either one or both of the rear wheels off the ground could allow the vehicle to roll off the jacks.